omalley/advent_of_code_2023/README.md

 * cargo test
 * cargo bench

-The run target will run all of the defined days by default.
+The run target will run all the defined days by default.
 If you only want to run one day, give the day number as a cli parameter.
-By default the input comes from input/dayX.txt, unless you pass the -i parameter with a directory to use instead.
+By default, the input comes from input/dayX.txt, unless you pass the -i parameter with a directory to use instead.

 Each day is put into a file src/dayX.rs and input/dayX.txt.
 You need